magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 ![image](/images/mqtt-broker/user-guide/integrations/how-to-connect-tbqm-to-thingsboard/tbmq-uplink-message-1.png)

-After you sent uplink message, go to your integration in ThingsBoard UI and navigate to the "Events" tab.
+After you sent uplink message, go to your integration in IoT Hub UI and navigate to the "Events" tab.
 There you'll see the message consumed by the "MQTT Integration".

 {% include images-gallery.html imageCollection="tbmq-integration-events" %}